2025 Chapter Prologue

 Shattering the black, a flash of electronic phosphorescence, blurry as if burning.
 Up and to the left, a tiny green horizontal line, an underscore, blinks.
 On, off.
 On, off.
 On...

+"I'm amused, still.
+I feel my face making that slight smirk, every time.
 In the evolution of late 20th century cinema, a ghostly green blinking underscore on a black background was synonymous with computation.
 The cursor, as it was then known, comprised the entire interface for the very first cathode ray tube equipped computers.
-The cursor, a precise flickering trifle, presented as both expectant and enigmatic.
+A precise flickering trifle, expectant and enigmatic.
 What do you want?
 How can I help you?
-Long after computer interfaces added menus and icons, and before they colonized refrigerators, brains and finally every cloud and rock, the cursor was at first a cliche, then later an homage.
+Long after computer interfaces added menus and icons, and before they colonized refrigerators, brains and finally every cloud and rock, the cursor was at first a cliche, then later an homage."

 For Uncle Joe, the cursor was certainly redolent of this history, how could it not be?
-He had regenerated in the late 20 century, post the commercial ubiquity of integrated circuits.
-All those eventualities were a lived experience that he had both reveled in and been somewhat chafed by.
+He had respawned in the late 20 century, post the exhilarating ubiquity of integrated circuits.
+That was all lived experience he had both reveled in and been somewhat chafed by.

 This cursor, his cursor was a deliberate retelling of that story, an upgraded personal mythology.
-For Joe, this cursor revivified a callow but potent enthusiasm from back in the day, when the world was new and personal computers too.
-Now that intelligence had escaped biology, the cursor was also a stark reminder to keep the initiative on the side of the interface that huffs, puffs and pushes pedals.
+For Joe, this cursor revivified a callow but potent enthusiasm from back in the day, when the world was new and computer appliances too.
+In this era of rogue cognition, the cursor was also a stark reminder to keep the initiative on the side of the interface that huffs, puffs and pushes pedals.

-Joe, rider of bikes, instantiator of redolent cursors, transforms respiration into english, spoken with a thick and slightly affected eastern euro accent.
-The words are displayed to the right of the cursor and in the same phosphor green, with a slight delay.
+Joe, rider of bikes, reprisor of computational antiquity, now transmutes mere respiration into vocalization, in a thick and slightly affected eastern euro version of English.
+His words are displayed to the right of the cursor and in the same phosphor green, with an almost imperceptible delay.

 "Strangely satisfying denoument on the theme of rapacious capitalism"